propatheia/propatheia.github.io/content/column-left.md

 +++
 date = '2025-04-11T11:53:22+01:00'
-draft = true
+draft = false
-title = 'Column Left'
+title = 'Bio 1 of 2'
 +++

 Marco Ferra is passionate about personal growth and making the world a better place.